-Create a report in excel for sales data analysis is an important aspect of any business.
+Create a report in excel using pivot table for sales data analysis is an important aspect of any business.
 Unless you are able to measure and analyse data, how can you improve your performance?
 It’s true that improving performance is a whole new story, but unless your data measurement isn’t accurate, you can never hope to reach the next level.

 Nowadays, competition has increased immensely in every field; no matter which product you are trying to promote, you can be sure that there are several other competitors trying to promote the same product.
 Hence, you need to collect all sorts of data to keep track of your progress.
 However, gathering data isn’t enough, you need to properly analyse that data.
 In fact, statistics show that this is the main part which separates successful companies from mediocre ones.